 Jumping back on the train for a further thirty minutes, we headed to Skipton, a lovely market town situated in North Yorkshire.
 Skipton is known as the Gateway to the Yorkshire Dales and lies on the River Aire and the Leeds and Liverpool Canal.
 We actually walked along the Canal from the station to get to the centre of Skipton.
 This is such a lovely walk and it is only ten minutes into town from the station.

 Suitably refreshed we then headed to Craven Court Shopping Centre which is located just off the high street.
 This lovely shopping area is all under cover ( great when the weather is not so good ) and hosts some lovely quaint shops.
 I enjoyed looking round a beautiful gift shop called Out Of the Ordinary.
 This fabulous shop is an absolute must for your visit as it is like a treasure trove.
-You can find lots of unusual gifts, jewellery, home accessories and bath products.
 After shopping for a few gifts for family and friends, I reluctantly left this wonderful shop and headed to the station for the train home on what had been a jam packed day.

-So that is a summary of my first day using the Flat Fare Ticket and what a day it was !
+So that is a summary of my first day and what a day it was !
 Shopping, countryside, culture, food, art galleries and all reached by travelling on a train, relaxed and stress free.
-Please join me for my second day using my Flat Fare Ticket with Northern when I travel from Leeds to Knaresborough stopping off en route at some fabulous places.
+Please join me for my second day when I travel from Leeds to Knaresborough stopping off en route at some fabulous places.

 Leaving Leeds station with just a quick ten minute journey we arrived at Headingley Station in anticipation of our visit to Kirkstall Abbey and Museum.
 Kirkstall Abbey is just a fifteen minute walk from Headingley Station.

 Across the road from the Abbey is Abbey House Museum which is a really interesting museum.
-The ground floor of the Museum houses a reconstruction of a typical Victorian street with shops etc. In the upstairs galleries are the history of Kirkstall Abbey and exhibitions about the local area.
+The ground floor of the Museum houses a reconstruction of a typical Victorian street with shops etc. In the upstairs galleries you can read about the history of Kirkstall Abbey and also view exhibitions about the local area.
 There are lots of different events and temporary exhibitions on within the museum over the year, so it is always worth looking for something that may interest you.
 After a cup of tea in the Museum Cafe it was time for us to head back to Headingley station for the next train to our next destination.

 A leisurely fifteen minute train journey heading further north brought us to the lovely village of Pannal, just outside Harrogate.